-Open access journals can have diverse business and editorial models disseminates entire collections of journals retrospectively.
+Open access journals can have diverse business and editorial models.

-▼OpenEdition Journals offers 450 online publications in the humanities and social sciences. ▼Persée digitises and disseminates entire collections or working papers:
+▼OpenEdition Journals offers 450 online publications in the humanities and social sciences. ▼Persée digitises and disseminates entire collections of journals retrospectively.

-Platforms for preprints
+Platforms for preprints or working papers:

 The availability of these unpublished articles means researchers can quickly discover the latest research approaches.
-Discover VarXiv, an archive for preprints in mathematics, physics and astronomy.
+Discover ▼arXiv, an archive for preprints in mathematics, physics and astronomy.